sal-mah/University-Campus-Network-Simulation/README.md

 * Establishing redundancy and efficient switching using EtherChannel and STP
 * Troubleshooting network connectivity issues

+## Acknowledgements

+This project was completed as part of our CCNA coursework and would not have been possible without the collaboration and support of everyone involved.

 ## Team Members

 * Mohamed Osama (@Hindam2)